1985 Girabola

 The 1985 Girabola was the seventh season of top-tier football competition in Angola.
 Estrela Clube Primeiro de Maio were the defending champions.

 The league comprised 14 teams, the bottom three of which were relegated.

 Primeiro de Maio were crowned champions, winning their 2nd title, while Gaiatos de Benguela, Dínamos do Kwanza Sul and Leões do Planalto were relegated.

-Osvaldo Saturnino aka Jesus of Petro de Luanda finished as the top scorer with 19 goals.
+Osvaldo Saturnino Jesus of Petro de Luanda finished as the top scorer with 19 goals.